-From 1 January 2018, certain income generated in Germany (in particular income from dividends, rent and gains from the sale of property) will have to be taxed at fund level.
+From this point onwards, certain income generated in Germany (in particular income from dividends, rent and gains from the sale of property) will have to be taxed at fund level.
 Exemptions to this fund-level taxation are only possible if the fund units are held by certain tax-privileged investors or held under old-age provision or basic pension agreements (Riester/Rürup pension plans).

-In particular, from 2018, investors will not be exempt from paying tax on gains from the sale of shares, and withholding taxes levied on income earned by the Fund will not be deducted at investor level.
+In addition, from 2018 withholding tax levied on income earned by the Fund will no longer be able to be deducted at investor level.

 To compensate for prior tax charges, investors may, subject to certain conditions, be entitled to receive part of the income earned by the Fund as a tax-free lump sum (referred to as "partial relief").
 However, since the partial relief is provided as a flat-rate, this mechanism cannot be relied upon to fully compensate for said charges in all cases.

 If the applicable partial exemption regime changes, or the requirements relating thereto cease to apply, then the investment unit shall be regarded as sold.
 Furthermore, a different assessment of the partial exemption requirements by the financial authorities may also lead to a partial exemption being denied in principle.